myathway-lab/Generate-IAM-users-with-Vault/README.md

 Our goal on this lab is to provide EC2FullAccess access to our vendors engineer.  <br>
 Access Period is just 5 days.  <br>
 But in this lab, we will simulate it just 5min of lease time.  <br>
-All the access will be expired after 5 min.
+All the access must be expired after 5 min.
+In case if we don't users to access that EC2, we need to revoke the access.
+In some case, we will extend the access period.
 <br>

-And of course, we will test how to revoke/renew of those access using Vault.
+As per the requirement, we will use Vault to create IAM users with EC2 Full permission.
+Vault can revoke, renew the credentials.

 <br>

-Note - Make sure to delete all the access key & secrets after this lab.

 ## Requirements <br>